Skip to main content

 At a Glance

-• Research shows 70–80% of women with stress urinary incontinence see significant improvement with pelvic floor PT, and many become completely symptom-free.
+• Research shows 70 to 80 percent of women with stress urinary incontinence see significant improvement with pelvic floor PT, and many become symptom-free.

-Here is what the evidence says, what the real costs look like, and what I have seen in my own practice and my own body.
+Those hesitations are reasonable.
+Here is what the evidence actually shows, what real improvement looks like, and what I have seen in my own practice (and in my own body, as someone who has been postpartum four times).

 What Does the Research Say About Pelvic Floor PT?

-For urinary incontinence — the number one reason women seek pelvic floor PT — research consistently shows that 70–80% of women with stress urinary incontinence experience significant improvement with physical therapy.
+For urinary incontinence — the number one reason women seek pelvic floor PT — research consistently shows 70 to 80 percent of women with stress urinary incontinence experience significant improvement with physical therapy.
 Many become completely leak-free.
-These are not marginal gains.
-We are talking about women who stopped crossing their legs when they sneeze, who went back to running without wearing a pad, who jumped on the trampoline with their kids for the first time in years.
+(Source: Mørkved & Bø, British Journal of Sports Medicine, 2014.)

-Here is what improvement looks like for real patients:
+"70 to 80 percent improvement rate" is abstract.
+Here is what real improvement looks like for real patients.

 For incontinence: Going from leaking every time you cough, sneeze, or jump to rarely or never leaking.
 Ditching the pads.
 Running again.
 Laughing hard without clenching.
 For some women, complete resolution.
-For others, going from daily leaks to occasional minor ones that no longer control their decisions.
+For others, going from daily leaks to occasional minor ones that no longer dictate decisions.

 For pelvic pain: Reduction or elimination of pain during daily activities, exercise, or intercourse.
-Being able to sit through a movie, drive without discomfort, or be intimate with your partner without dreading it.
+Sitting through a movie comfortably.
+Driving without discomfort.
+Being intimate with a partner without dreading it.

 For prolapse: Reduced heaviness and pressure.
 Returning to exercise and lifting.
-Feeling supported rather than feeling like something is falling out of your body.
+Feeling supported rather than feeling like something is falling out.

 Improvement is not abstract.
 It is getting your life back.